gethinode/hinode/content/en/docs/shortcodes/mgallery/usage.md

 #### Image source

-In order to load the the set of images as specified in `list` the following options are available:
+In order to load the the set of images as specified in `list` the following will happen:

 - When the page from where the `mgallery` shortcode is called, is a page bundle file (`index.md` or `_index.md`) a scan is performed in all page bundle resources for all image files matching the specified blob.
 - When the page from where the `mgallery` shortcode is called is not a page bundle file, a scan is performed in the `headless` folder for all files matching the blob.
 The `headless` folder should be located in the same directory as the page.
 In that folder there should be an `index.md` file with the frontmatter `headless: true`.